Gain Accounting Expertise With an Online B.B.A. Degree

 If you’re an international applicant, you will need to:

 - Submit an online application.

 - Submit your test scores from either the TOEFL or IELTS if English is not your first language.
-Utica College requires a TOEFL score of 550 written, 213 computer-based, or 79 internet-based.
-UC requires an IELTS score of 6.0.
+Utica University requires a TOEFL score of 550 written, 213 computer-based, or 79 internet-based.
+Utica requires an IELTS score of 6.0.
 International students may also provide a Duolingo English Test (DET) score of 100.